SEO isn’t only about link building.

 1. Pay Attention to Readability

-Yes, probably a more critical factor now when Google has launched mobile-first index.
+Yes, probably a more critical factor now when Google has launched the mobile-first index.

-The readability of your content has a direct impact on various other factors such as bounce rate and user time spent, which are some pretty essential ranking signals.
+Your content’s readability directly impacts various other factors such as bounce rate and user time spent, some pretty essential ranking signals.